 The Hawaii Visitors & Convention Bureau has developed a social media campaign #ExploreIslandofHawaii to dispel erroneous media coverage, highlight the breadth of opportunities that the island of Hawaii has to offer, and change the perception that the entire island is dangerous due to the erupting volcano.
 See also Kilauea Volcano Update Press Release.

-This press release offers an update about the Kilauea Volcano and provides information about ways to help ensure accurate reporting of the situation.
+Offers an update about the Kilauea Volcano and provides information about ways to help ensure accurate reporting of the situation.
 See also the #ExploreIslandofHawaii Social Media Campaign Press Release.

 Boots, Business and BBQ is a cowboy-themed fundraiser to help rebuild small businesses in the communities hit the hardest by Hurricane Harvey.